United-Codes/apexofficeedit-public/Wiki/(APEX) Getting started.md

 # Creating the plug-in instance in an existing application

 This section describes the first steps of how to create the plug-in instance implementing APEX Office Edit.
 If any plug-in attribute purpose is not clear, please read the help texts defined for Oracle APEX page designer.

-## Default table
+It's using the default tables that come with APEX Office Edit.

-### Create a new page
+## Create a new page

 1. Create a new empty page